django-oscar/django-oscar/docs/source/howto/how_to_create_a_custom_range.rst

 ============================

 Oscar ships with a range model that represents a set of products from your catalogue.
-Using the dashbaord, this can be configured to be:
+Using the dashboard, this can be configured to be:

 1. The whole catalogue
 2. A subset of products selected by ID/SKU (CSV uploads can be used to do this)